davidkowalk/tabbed_minecraft_scripting/docs/markdown/docs_main.md

 | Argument | Description |
 |----------|-------------|
 |    -h    | Shows help prompt.
-Aliases are --h or -help.
+Aliases are `--h` or `-help`.
 |    -c    | Takes a path to a configuration file.
 See the config file section for more info.
 |    -i    | Takes a single input file, that will be passed through the compiler.
-Will be ignored if -c is supplied.
+Will be ignored if `-c` is supplied.
 |    -o    | Takes a name for a single output file. -i is required.
-If no output file is supplied the transpiler will prepend "out_" infront of the path supplied with -i.
+If no output file is supplied the transpiler will prepend "out_" infront of the path supplied with `-i`.
+|    -d    | If flag is set the transpiler will show debug information.
+Alias: `--debug`

 #### Configuration File